Installation and Configuration¶

 - This defines the time limit that a job can run, in hours.
 This time limit will be passed as an option to the job scheduler.

 - This defines the buffer time, in hours, that RMS should use for any job where walltime is defined, in order to stop sending commands to the worker that is near being killed.
 To avoid interrupted commands, this should be set longer than any command may run.
 For example, if a queue defines “walltime=24;wallbuffer=2”, RMS will submit a worker job with a time limit of 24 hours, send commands to that worker for the first 22 hours, then stop sending commands at the 22 hour mark, and wait for that worker to die as soon as all of the executing commands are completed, or the worker is killed.
-(If more commands need to be run, new worker jobs will be submitted.)
+(If more commands need to be run, new worker jobs will be created.)

 - This defines the account to be passed as an option to the job scheduler.